floogulinc/hydrus-web/README.md

 ### hydrus.app

 [hydrus.app](https://hydrus.app/) is the recommended way to use Hydrus Web.
 It will always be the latest stable version (latest commit on the `master` branch) of Hydrus Web.
-It is automatically deployed with [ZEIT Now](https://zeit.co/).
+It is automatically deployed with [Vercel](https://vercel.com/).

 The latest development build (latest commit on the `dev` branch) can be found at [dev.hydrus.app](https://dev.hydrus.app/).